-- Mandinka Style offers a selection of hand fans in twelve prints.
+- Mandinka Style offers a selection of folding fans in twelve prints.

 - Tess World Designs offers a selection of folding fans in bundles and individually.

 Other hand fans have many folds and open into a half circle.
 The rib (lower part of the fan) is typically made of wood or plastic, while the upper part is made up of various textiles.

 - Afrikrea offers a selection of hand fans in African prints from various vendors, and several come with cases.